-Box, Inc. (NYSE:BOX) investors should pay attention to an increase in enthusiasm from smart money in recent months.
+Box, Inc. (NYSE:BOX) investors should pay attention to an increase in hedge fund sentiment in recent months.
 BOX was in 35 hedge funds’ portfolios at the end of the fourth quarter of 2019.
 There were 33 hedge funds in our database with BOX positions at the end of the previous quarter.
-Our calculations also showed that box isn’t among the 30 most popular stocks among hedge funds (click for Q4 rankings and see the video at the end of this article for Q3 rankings).
+Our calculations also showed that BOX isn’t among the 30 most popular stocks among hedge funds (click for Q4 rankings and see the video at the end of this article for Q3 rankings).

-Let’s now review hedge fund activity in other stocks – not necessarily in the same industry as Box, Inc. (NYSE:BOX) but similarly valued.
-We will take a look at GATX Corporation (NYSE:GATX), Noah Holdings Limited (NYSE:NOAH), Pan American Silver Corp.
-(NASDAQ:PAAS), and Mercury General Corporation (NYSE:MCY).
-This group of stocks’ market values match BOX’s market value.
+Let’s go over hedge fund activity in other stocks – not necessarily in the same industry as Box, Inc. (NYSE:BOX) but similarly valued.
+These stocks are Genesis Energy, L.P.
+(NYSE:GEL), ABM Industries, Inc. (NYSE:ABM), National General Holdings Corp (NASDAQ:NGHC), and Belden Inc. (NYSE:BDC).
+All of these stocks’ market caps are closest to BOX’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|